anc5c07/anc5c07-site/_pages/ancs.md

         - voting in the negative (against/no/nay)
       5. **abstentions**: Commissioners present but abstaining from vote/not voting (could be zero)

-      The principles for voice and roll-call (or other possible categories) are similar, and bylaws can possibly restrict present Commissioners from abstaining for certain categories of vote; unless specifics are noted, presume abstaining is an option.
+      The principles for a roll-call (or other possible categories) are similar (*4* would be split into however many unique vote categories for roll call, for instance), and bylaws can possibly restrict present Commissioners from abstaining for certain categories of vote.
+Unless specifics are noted, presume abstaining is an option.
   - title: |
       ## majority
     content: |